 Oracle is showing momentum in cloud ERP.
 In the company’s recently announced third fiscal quarter report, it stated that it added 564 new ERP customers (this number excludes NetSuite), half of whom hadn’t been using an Oracle ERP system.
 Another 120 existing customers expanded their deployment in some fashion.
 On the quarterly earnings call, the company said it had 3,700 ERP customers as of the end of the quarter, of which 1,465 are live.
 The reported numbers show rapid growth in all cloud offerings while sales in on-premises licensed software are largely flat.

 Oracle will continue to invest in extending the capabilities and configurability of its cloud offerings.
-The company said it intends to devote 40 percent of its development budget to addressing the specific requirements of its existing customers.
 To date, cloud vendors have found customers that are able to align most of their business processes and reporting requirements to their SaaS offerings, especially in services businesses.

 Yet while percentage increases reported by cloud vendors are impressive, it’s off a small base.
 Many companies still prefer an on-premises implementation for their ERP system.
 Our next-generation ERP benchmark research shows that 45 percent of companies still prefer on-premises deployment of ERP software and another 25 percent prefer a private cloud or a hosted application, compared to 13 percent that opt for a multitenant cloud approach and 17 percent that expressed no preference.